Tchaiku/Tchaiku.github.io/content/posts/Thm-env.md

 ---

 {{< notice note >}}
 This article below is only for showcasing the features of the *thm-environments* in progress over [`hugo-notice`](https://github.com/martignoni/hugo-notice).
-The math presented here is segmented from several math papers and as a whole it should make no sense *from the end of current sentence on*.
+The math presented here is segmented from several math papers and as a whole it should *make no sense* from the end of current sentence on.
 {{< /notice >}}